Ronald Gidwitz: 2006 gubernatorial campaign

 Gidwitz was a candidate for the Republican nomination for Governor of Illinois in the 2006 election.
 He came in fourth place, having been defeated by Judy Baar Topinka.
-Rod Blagojevich would go on to win the general election.
-Gidwitz spent $5 million of his own funds on the campaign.
+Democratic incumbent Rod Blagojevich would go on to win the general election.

+Gidwitz spent $5.3 million of his own funds on the campaign, which was then a record amount of self-financing for an Illinois gubernatorial campaign.
+This would not be surpassed until Bruce Rauner's 2014 campaign.
+Gidwitz co-endorsed and jointly campaigned with State Senator Steve Rauschenberger as his preferred choice of running mate.
+The lieutenant gubernatorial nominee was selected by voters in the coinciding lieutenant gubernatorial primary (which was held sperately from the gubernatorial primary).

+Lacking name recognition, his campaign spent large sums on early advertising in media markets such as Quincy.
+His campaign would later run attack ads against Topinka, which characterized her as being supportive of large government spending and unsuited for bringing reforms to the state government.

+Gidwitz received the endorsement of the editorial board of the Chicago Tribune.

 Ambassadorship

 In May 2018, he was nominated to become the Trump administration's Ambassador to Belgium.
 He was confirmed by the U.S. Senate on June 28, 2018.
 He presented his credentials to King Philippe on July 4, 2018.

+On May 4, Trump named Gidwitz to additionally serve as the interim ambassador to the European Union, replacing Gordon Sondland (who had been fired the previous month after having provided testimony for the impeachment inquiry into Trump).